eficode-academy/rf-advanced-web-katas/exercises/readme.md

 > They won't affect the outcome of the exercise, but generally include
 > additional information the training doesn't handle.
 >
-> :bulb: If a quoted paragraph begins with a lightbulb, it tells that
+> :bulb: If a quoted paragraph begins with a light bulb, it tells that
 > it's a hint for the test step.